John Niland (American football): Early life

+College football

 He accepted a football scholarship from the University of Iowa, where he started out as a fullback, before being converted into an offensive tackle and becoming a starter at right tackle as a sophomore.
 He was moved to offensive guard as a junior.

-Niland was an All-American selection his senior year in (1965) and also a second-team All-America selection in 1964 by the Newspaper Enterprise Association.
+Niland was a first-team All-American selection his senior year (1965), as well as being selected All-Big 10.
+He was a second-team All-American selection in 1964 by the Newspaper Enterprise Association, and second-team All-Big 10 that year as well.
+After his senior year, he played in the East West Shrine Game, the Chicago College Allstar game (where he was unsuccessful in blocking against Green Bay Packer Hall of Fame defensive tackle Henry Jordan), and the Hula Bowl.
+He won these honors, even though his Iowa teams had losing records of 3–6 in 1964, and 1–9 in 1965.

-In 1989, he was named to the Iowa All-time Football Team.
+In 1989, he was named to the Iowa All-Time Football Team.
 In 2006, he was inducted into the University of Iowa Athletics Hall of Fame.